navinsubramani/homelab-mydocumentation/README.md

 ### Installing Ubuntu OS on Raspberry Pi and bringup
 1. Download the `latest Ubuntu OS` for Pi from [here](https://ubuntu.com/download/raspberry-pi).
 Review if this is supported for the model of pi that you have.
 2. Install OS using the `PI Manager` [Raspberry Pi Manager](https://www.raspberrypi.com/software/) on the SD card.
 3. Mount and set up the PI.
-Ensure to connect the PI to your home network through WIFI or LAN.
+Please make sure to connect the PI to your home network through WIFI or LAN.

 ### Setup the Hard Disk on Pi
 1. Once the Hard Disk is connected to the Pi, Open `Disks` and you will notice the SD Card reader and Hard Disk.